zeusk/JukeTube/README.md

+# JukeTube

-Jukebox for Youtube, built using polymer during GDG Manipal's polymer hackathon.
+A WIP Jukebox for Youtube, built using polymer during GDG Manipal's polymer hackathon.